 Research has included examination of relational qualities of the coach-athlete relationship, the effect of parent and coach “background anger” behaviors on youth athletes, the physical activity of underserved girls, the structural and personal barriers experienced by female coaches, and media representations of girls and women in sport.
 For a list of my publications click here.

 Documentaries I have helped co-produce with tptMN include two Emmy-nominated films, Concussions & Female Athletes and Media Coverage & Female Athletes which won the 2014 Upper Midwest Regional Emmy for best Sports Documentary.

 Speaking & Educational Outreach: I give workshops and lectures to sport parents, coaches, athletes, sport administrators, educators and scholars on various aspects of my work.
 For more information click on the Presentations & Workshops Tab.

-Mental Skills Training: I have worked as a mental coach with individuals, coaches and teams on various aspects of teaching the cognitive and emotional tools needed for mental toughness and increasing the likelihood of optimal performance.
+Mental Skills Training: I have worked as a mental coach with individuals, coaches and teams on various aspects of teaching the social, cognitive and emotional tools needed for mental toughness and increasing the likelihood of optimal performance.

 My goal is to help readers see the issues I write about with a different perspective (not necessarily one that you agree with) and to provide those who have a similar perspective a place or find a kindred spirit.
 It is a place for me to explore ideas.
 Although I am one voice, many of the ideas in this blog begin with conversations with colleagues, friends, undergraduate and graduate students, and family, or an observation that usually starts with “Can you believe that…?” or “Really?
 Again!” or “Did you see…?”
 This blog is also about disseminating research information in a more timely and accessible way.